Faculty Resources – Before Classes Start

 Behavior Intervention Team/Counseling

 In addition, Counseling Services provides numerous supportive resources to assist members of the OTC Community.
-Services are offered on a regular basis at the Springfield and Richwood Valley campuses, with distance counseling for the Table Rock, Lebanon and Waynesville locations.
+OTC offers services on a regular basis at the Springfield and Richwood Valley campuses, with distance counseling for the Table Rock, Lebanon and Waynesville locations.
 The main office location in on the Springfield Campus in ICW 219.
 They can be contacted at 417.447.6974 or via email at email@example.com.

-Emergency Notification is a messaging system that has been put into place to alert students, faculty and staff of school emergencies and closings.
-Participation in this system is voluntary but is highly recommended.
+Emergency Notification is a messaging system that OTC put into place to alert students, faculty and staff of school emergencies and closings.
+Participation in this system is voluntary but OTC highly recommends it.
 Your cell phone must be able to accept text messages to receive mobile alerts.
 If your phone does not accept text messages you can still receive the alerts via e-mail.
 To sign up go to MyOTC and click on the “Emergency Notification” tab.
 To complete the signup process you must reply to the text message or email.
 OTC will not send spam or advertising through this system.